-Agreement on a minimum set of training requirements, outside of the normal owner's manual or aftermarket information, will have a direct impact on the safe operation and success of ADAS- and ADS-equipped vehicles.
-Manufacturers may provide educational resources through a variety of platforms.
-Many dealerships already provide personal training classes on features of the vehicle for their customers.
-Standardized training should be available to everyone who purchases or has the technology installed on their vehicle.
+Establishing a minimum set of training standards, outside of the normal owner's manual or aftermarket information, will have a direct impact on the safe operation and success of vehicles equipped with driving automation systems.
+Standardized training should be available to everyone who purchases or has the technology installed on their vehicles.
 In addition to these jurisdictional guidelines, stakeholder consultation is highly recommended.